Sandbox

 ptrace - load kernel modules, manipulate mounts, etc.

-For high-assurance deployments, also isolate the mistral.rs process itself with a container or VM, a dedicated low-privilege user, and constrained network egress.
+It is not a substitute for OS-level isolation against a determined attacker who can choose arbitrary code or commands.
+For high-assurance deployments (multi-tenant, untrusted prompts, regulated data), also isolate the mistral.rs process itself with a container or VM, a dedicated low-privilege user, and constrained network egress. --tool-dispatch-url is the alternative when execution should leave the mistral.rs host entirely.

 Defaults

 Section titled “Defaults”The CLI and TOML configuration default to auto: enabled on Linux and macOS, and a no-op with a warning elsewhere.
-The Python API disables sandboxing unless you pass a SandboxPolicy.
+The three modes:

 | field | default |